 Who is eligible for the Pharmacy Scholars program (leading to the Pharmacy Scholarship, Education, Leadership digital badge)?

 The Scholars Program of the UB SPPS is designed to identify students with demonstrated excellence in academic achievement who have an interest in postgraduate training.
-Pharmacy students in their P2 year apply in November.
-Students must have a minimum of a 3.5 GPA in required courses and documented history of professional organization involvement.
-A student having a GPA of 3.2 to 3.49 may petition to enroll in the program, pending a letter of support from his/her faculty advisor.
+Pharmacy students in their P2 year apply in December.
+Students must not have any unsatisfactory grades.
+Students on the merit or dean's list will be preferentially selected.

 If accepted students will complete the program requirements in their last two professional years (P3 and P4 years).